Rodeoclash/vodon-pro/README.md

 ## Features

-- Supports an _unlimited_ number of videos (restricted by your systems performance)
+- 🎥 Supports an _unlimited_ number of videos (restricted by your systems performance)
-- Includes a "Slow CPU" mode to reduce load when many videos are loaded in at once.
+- 🖥 Includes a "Slow CPU" mode to reduce load when many videos are loaded in at once.
-- Draw on individual frames in each video (Powered by [TLDraw](https://github.com/tldraw/tldraw))
+- 🖊 Draw on individual frames in each video (Powered by [TLDraw](https://github.com/tldraw/tldraw))
-- Frame advance and rewind controls.
+- ▶ Frame advance and rewind controls.
-- Load and save your projects.
+- 💾 Load and save your projects (includes autosave as you work)
-- Autosaves your projects and settings as you work.
+- 👀 o advertising or tracking.

 ## Supports